laola2013/koa-state-helper/README.md

  */
 ```

-* defaultOptions‘s value is `Function`，development can pass in new method to rewrite，
+* DefaultOptions‘s value is `Function`，developer can pass in new method to rewrite，
-If you pass in a value(eg. `""`、`null` or `false`) parsed by Boolean as false, it will be considered that you don’t want to use it and
+If you pass in a value(eg. `""`、`null` or `undefined`) parsed by `Boolean` method as false, it will be considered that you don’t want to use it and
 it will not appear in the state
-* allows you to extend the state, value must be `funciton`,
+* Allows you to extend the state, value must be `Funciton`,
 whether return value depends on your application scenario